Deep-MI/fsqc/README.md

 segmentation overlaid on the norm.mgz will be saved as 'cc.png' for each subject within the 'fornix' subdirectory of the output directory.

+- shape module

+The shape module will run a shapeDNA / braiprint analysis to compute distances of shape descriptors between lateralized brain structures.
+This can be used to identify discrepancies and irregularities between pairs of corresponding structures.
+The results will be included in the main csv table, and the output directory will also contain a 'brainprint' subdirectory.

 - outlier module

 This is a module to detect extreme values among the subcortical ('aseg')